Application of Physics-Informed Neural Networks in Removing Telescope Beam Effects: Introduction

 In recent years, with the gradual advancement of artificial intelligence technology, deep learning algorithms have been applied to address issues such as beam effects in radio telescopes~\citep{an2019deep,Ni:2022kxn,schmidt2022deep,chiche2023deep}.
 Generally, deep learning algorithms have a strong dependence on the quantity and quality of training data and labeled data, which is particularly crucial in the field of astronomy where data labeling is essential.
 Historically, the application of deep learning algorithms in astronomy has been limited due to the difficulty in obtaining high-quality data.
 To address this issue and facilitate image deconvolution and reconstruction, we have introduced an unsupervised network architecture that integrates physical prior information, named $\tt{PI-DeconvAstro}$~\citep{ni2024pi}.
 This network employs an encoder-decoder structure and utilizes the telescope’s point spread function (PSF) or beam as prior knowledge.
-We tested the network using the SKA Science Data Challenge 3a~(SDC3a)~\footnote{\url{https://sdc3.skao.int/challenges/foregrounds}} datasets and compared the algorithm with the $\tt{CLEAN}$ deconvolution algorithm at the level of the matter power spectra.
+We tested the network using the SKA Science Data Challenge 3a~(SDC3a)~\footnote{\url{https://sdc3.skao.int/challenges/foregrounds}} datasets and compared the algorithm with the {\tt{CLEAN}} deconvolution algorithm at the level of the power spectrum.

+In studies aiming to reconstruct cosmic evolution history and measure the 21-cm power spectrum using the HI signal, the primary technical challenge lies in effectively mitigating foreground contamination originating from both the Milky Way and extragalactic sources.
+This foreground contamination, predominantly composed of Galactic synchrotron emission, free-free radiation from interstellar media, and continuous radiation from extragalactic point sources, exhibits an intensity exceeding that of the HI signal by $4\sim5$ orders of magnitude~\citep{Chapman:2014sfa}.
+Under these circumstances, precise removal of beam effects in observational data becomes critical for data processing.
+Particularly for the PSF effects of extragalactic point sources, any incomplete or erroneous correction procedures may introduce systematic biases during subsequent signal extraction, ultimately leading to significant distortions in the reconstructed HI power spectrum~\citep{ni2024pi}.

-The structure of the remainder of this paper is organized as follows: Section~\ref{sec:intro} provides an introduction, Section~\ref{sec:simulation} discusses data simulation and preprocessing, Section~\ref{sec:deconv} elaborates on the deconvolution process, Section~\ref{sec:results} presents the results and discussion, and Section~\ref{sec:conclusion} concludes the paper.
+The structure of the remainder of this paper is organized as follows: Section~\ref{sec:simulation} introduces the data simulation and pre-processing procedures.
+Section~\ref{sec:deconv} provides a detailed explanation of the deconvolution processes of the {\tt{CLEAN}} algorithm and the {\tt{PI-AstroDeconv}} algorithm.
+Section~\ref{sec:results} first employs {\tt{PCA}} to remove foreground signals, followed by a comparative analysis of the power spectra obtained using different methods.
+Finally, Section~\ref{sec:conclusion} presents a comprehensive summary of the entire study.